oils-for-unix/blog-code/fgrep-problem-benchmarks/README.md

 | read:fixed-strings (re2c) | 1,211 | 1,347 |
 | Python re | 5,781 | 5,946 |

+NOTE: Each benchmarks matches the same set of strings, but the output is slightly different.
+I did enough experiments to convince myself that this doesn't matter.
+Aside from I/O, which we've accounted for, **matching** is the lion's share of the work, not say printing lines.

+## OBservations

-grep is faster than native code!
+- grep is faster than native code!
 I think this is because doesn't touch every byte.
 It knows how to skip bytes in the fashion of Boyer-Moore.
 See links below.

-I think that Python is slower because it's a Perl-style **backtracking engine** rather than an automata-based angine.
+- I think that Python is slower because it's a Perl-style **backtracking engine** rather than an automata-based angine.

 ### Links